adamjorr/somatic-variation/README.md

 The -m flag controls how much memory is allocated to khmer and defaults to 64e9.
 The -c flag is an approximate coverage cutoff to filter on using Khmer and defaults to 40000.
 The -i option specifies the directory to search for reads to correct.

+###What it does
+This script uses Rcorrector and Khmer to clean reads found in READ_DIRECTORY.
+Rcorrector is used to remove errors and Khmer is used to remove excessively repetitive reads.

+###Expected output
+A file containing the khmer graph, called khmer_count.graph.

+Two folders:
+ * **corrected/** containing the corrected read pairs.
+ * **sliced/** containing the read pairs after filtration with Khmer, as well as reads which passed filtering but their mate did not.

+Output reads will have the same name as the input reads, but corrected reads will have a .cor.fq suffix and sliced reads will have a .cor_sliced.${FILE_SUFFIX} suffix.

 ##slice-paired-reads-by-coverage.py
 Usage: slice-paired-reads-by-coverage.py [-m MIN_COVERAGE] [-M MAX_COVERAGE] INPUT_GRAPH INPUT_READS1 INPUT_READS2 OUTPUT_READS1 OUTPUT_READS2 [OUTPUT_SINGLETONS]